milianoo/sample-nodejs-api/README.md

 ### What is next ?

-- Implement more test cases and cover more scenarios and edge cases.
+- Cover more scenarios and edge cases
-- Improve error handling
+- Error handling
+- Data Validation

 ## b) What do you like (and dislike) about Node/Javascript compared to other programming languages?